gvwilson/thirdbit/src/fiction/in-heck/index.md

 "And why they've got *that*!"

 Maddy gasped.
-A pair of bots with studded tricycle wheels and sturdy arms had just pulled up on the other side of the open gate.
+A platoon of bots with studded tricycle wheels and sturdy arms had pulled up on the other side of the open gate.
 One of them was towing a trailer cage like the one Patient's minions had used in their first raid on Rusty Bridge.
+The others—she blinked.
+She could see right through the others as if they were reflections in a pond.

 "Now listen here—"
 Special Blazes started.